sheagcraig/yo/README.md

 /Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time" -o "Accept"
 ```

-### Application Icon
+### Application Icon, Caveats, and Nerdery
+#### Icons
+Most organizations will probably want yo to display a custom icon in the notification.
+There are a couple of different ways notifications determine what to use for the icon:
+1. By default, a notification uses the icon for the application sending the notification.
+2. Using a private API, an application can specify an image file to use for the icon.

+yo uses option 2 if you use the --icon option.
+However, since this is a private mechanism used by Apple to show album art in iTunes notifications, the application icon will *still* show up, just smaller, and to the side of the primary icon.

+So if you really just want to use *your* icon, you need to build the project in XCode yourself.
+And even so, there are some issues about getting it to "know" that you've changed the icon.

 Notification Center is picky about the icon it displays for your notification.
-Without using a private API, the icon is set via the application's icon.
-However, if a notification has been sent previously, a subsequent icon change will not be detected or updated by Notification Center.
+If a notification has been sent previously, a subsequent icon change will not be detected or updated by Notification Center.

 Therefore, my recommendation is to apply the icon you want before sending any notifications for the first time to avoid any hassles.
 If you get stuck with the wrong icon, you should be able to change the project Bundle Identifier in the project->General pane; or you can increment the build number in the same place.

 See [here](http://stackoverflow.com/questions/11856766/osx-notification-center-icon) for more info.

-To change the icon provided with yo, open the project in XCode and navigate to the Images.xcassets file in the file browser.
-Simply drag a 128x128px replacement png over the one already in place.
-Optionally, if you want *more* icon sizes, feel free to go nuts and fill them all in.
+#### The other nerdery
+Normally, for a notification to be persistent (meaning, it stays onscreen until a button is clicked on the notification), the notification needs to be an "alert" style notification.
+However, Apple does not allow just anyone to make alerts.
+To use an alert in your app, the app has to be signed with a developer ID.

+Or does it...
+There's another private API key that allows you to show buttons on a "banner", which is the default type, and available for unsigned apps.
+So that's what yo uses.

+If that makes you nervous, add a key "NSUserNotificationAlertStyle" with value "alert" to the project's Info.plist and build the app, signed with your own developer ID.